remykarem/remykarem.github.io/books-src/business-finance-book/src/shariah-laws/riba.md

 It becomes riba only if you are effectively giving the buyer a cash advance (i.e. a loan of money) and then demanding back more money as “interest.”

-Allah has permitted trade and forbidden riba (interest)[^1]

-Agreeing to a riba in contract is problematic because you are implicated. borrower, lender, writer, witnesses[^3]

 ## Riba al-fadhl